 15 All the studies which investigate the effect of Chinese competition on industry and firm outcomes in other countries, such as Iacovone et al. (2013), Autor et al. (2013), or in case of imports from low-wage countries, such as Bernard et al. (2006), Liu (2010), use share of imports at the industry-level to measure the extend of import competition.
-We follow these papers and undertake similar kind of strategy.
-We discuss this in detail later, specifically in Section 4.1.

-China's WTO accession, it is the change in imports due to the accession to the WTO, net of the general change post-2001, and net of possible permanent differences across industries.
+We follow these papers and competition on firms according to their trade exposure from China prior to 2001.
+In other words, since we expect shares of Chinese imports to rise across all sectors, more so for sectors with higher share before China's WTO accession, it is the change in imports due to the accession to the WTO, net of the general change post-2001, and net of possible permanent differences across industries.

 We find strong heterogeneous effects of Chinese competitive shock on the extensive (product drop or exit) margin.
-In particular, we find robust evidence of product drop or 'creative destruction' by firms belonging to the lower-half of the size distribution (1st and 2nd quartile) or small and medium-sized firms.
-However, all these effects are strictly concentrated due to competitive pressure of Chinese imports in the home and not export market.
+In particular, we find robust evidence of product drop or 'creative destruction' for firms belonging to the lower-half of the size distribution (1st and 2nd quartile), i.e., small and medium-sized firms.
+All these effects are strictly concentrated due to competitive pressure of Chinese imports in the home and not export market.
 Our coefficients indicate that a 10 percentage point increase in India's Chinese share of imports reduces the product scope of manufacturing firms by 1.7-4.4% at the mean.
 Our results also provide significant evidence of product reallocation within firms as competition obliges them to focus on their core competencies; a finding consistent with the 'core-competency' hypothesis of the multi-product firms (Eckel and Neary, 2010).
-Relatedly, we find that focusing on core-products helps firms to upgrade their productivity (Mayer et al., 2014) and within-firm reallocation of other productive factors.
+Relatedly, we find that focusing on core-product(s) help firms to upgrade their productivity (Mayer et al., 2014) and within-firm reallocation of other productive factors.
 The effect of 'creative destruction' in response to Chinese imports is acute in case of (i) both exporters and non-exporters, and (ii) only domestic firms.
 Our results remain unchanged with instrumental variable (IV) analysis.
 On the other hand, we find significant positive effects of Chinese competition (at the domestic market), when we look at import of intermediate goods rather than total imports.